 Step by Step

-- First we will build the hull, lower it and maintain short term visits
+- First we will build a section of the hull, lower it and maintain short term visits

 - More and more features for long-term stays will be added